elisa-aleman/ai_python_dev_reference/docs/setup_guides/MacOS-Setup.md

-# Mac Python setup environment for Machine learning Laboratory on a proxy
+# Mac Python setup environment for development (on a proxy)

+TODO:
+- [ ] Re-check old narrative
+- [ ] Check all syntax highlights and location comments
+- [ ] Add style guide for location comments
+- [ ] Wrap all links
+- [ ] propagate relevant parts of suggested tools guide to OS specific guides with links to this main document

 This is how I set up a fresh mac to start working in machine learning and programming.
 My lab runs under a proxy, so all the settings have that one extra ...sigh... task to work correctly.
 I keep this tutorial handy in case I do a clean OS install or if I need to check some of my initial settings.